Explainable Artificial Intelligence Techniques for Interpretation of Food Models: a Review: Introduction

 Given the essential role of food in human life, the food industry is keenly interested in applying these techniques to ensure the reliability of AI-driven outcomes \citep{manning_artificial_2022}.
 However, we have identified several gaps in the literature linking XAI with food engineering.
 Firstly, there is a lack of standardization in the terminology and keywords used across various publications, creating challenges for data analysts and food engineers to communicate effectively.
 For instance, terms like ``interpretation'', ``explanation'', and ``comprehension'' are often used interchangeably for similar tasks, particularly when leveraging AI models in food quality research.
 Moreover, there is no comprehensive overview of the current state of the art addressing these differences and providing insights about advantages and drawbacks, which could be important to help non-experts understand the progress and potential of these disciplines in research.
+Existing literature already includes several surveys collecting works that compile and organize research on XAI.
+However, these contributions address different themes and do not specifically focus on the application of XAI to the food industry.
+Some present XAI in a purely theoretical way, without considering concrete use cases \cite{barredo_arrieta_explainable_2020,longo2024explainable,mersha_explainable_2024}.
+Additionally, there are surveys on AI applications that do not directly address explainability \cite{survey_dl_food, suvery_gan_food}, as well as narrow studies, such as those focused on fruit \cite{survey_fruit} or plant leaves \cite{survey_plants_pheno}, that are limited to specific contexts.

+To address these gaps and respond to the growing need to build reliability in AI outcomes through modern XAI, we propose this survey, which offers a comprehensive overview of XAI applications in food engineering, with explainability explicitly placed at the core of the analysis.
+This survey is primarily intended for researchers, practitioners, and professionals in food science, food industry specialists, and food engineers, who can gain a clear view of the state of the art in XAI applications within the food sector and understand their relevance.
+Additionally, this survey serves as a reference guide for AI developers and policymakers who are involved in designing or evaluating explainable systems related to food safety, quality control, and traceability.
+By presenting various techniques and their applications in different contexts, the survey helps readers easily identify available methods and facilitates the acquisition of new knowledge in the field.

+In particular, it offers an overview of current XAI applications in the food industry across major quality-related tasks, such as food safety, nutritional value determination, sensory attributes, authenticity and traceability, sustainability, and healthiness.